junaidbhura/fly-dynamic-image-resizer/readme.txt

 2. Delete individual images' cached fly images

 == Changelog ==

+= 1.0.5 =
+* Added support for crop positions.
+Images can now be cropped from the top, left, right, bottom or the default: center.
+* Added new hook 'fly_image_created'.

 = 1.0.4 =
 * Check for an error in get_attachment_image_src() .
 Props [christopherrolfe198](https://github.com/christopherrolfe198).